 All the props and furniture pieces were "found" from Facebook Marketplace or taken from my own home.
 We up-cycled our furniture pieces to make it look cool and hip like the dressing room that looks like a home facade from India, the industrial carts & cubbies came from an airplane parts store, the flattened corrugated galvanized wall was from a Harley Davidson show display and the 3 window stages are from KMart Department Store.
 When we sold our home in Northern California, the stager said to remove my 50 lb. cherub sconces I bought from the Pasadena Antiques Center.
 I couldn't part with it so I put it on the galvanized wall.
 The large antique mirror, the yellow antique cabinet and huge Restoration Hardware trestle table also came from my home.
 The chippy wall of French doors came from a guy moving his business and begged me to take it all!
 My brother Doug (Hubbie) custom made my cash wrap desk out of the vintage doors.
 Lastly, all the home decor are from past decorating jobs or from my own home.

 I do all my own advertising, photos & print ads.
 I have amazing women friends who help me merchandise, decorate & do my graphic designs.
 I love what I do and I have fun doing it all.
-To get the styles straight in my head, I name some of my clothes after my friends, family and customers (ie: Up-Cycled Tisoy Shirts, The Lyndon Kimono and the ever so popular Hubbie Overalls.
+To get the styles straight in my head, I name some of my clothes after my friends, family and customers (ie: Up-Cycled Tisoy Shirts, The Lyndon Kimono and the ever so popular Hubbie Overalls are all named after my brothers.)
 Doing my part to go green, the next phase of my business is to create more Up Cycled women’s and baby/kids line of clothes.

 Aileen + Team Trestles